naturalis/nbclassify/nbclassify/docs/orchid_api.rst

 Authentication
 ==============

-The OrchID API currently uses no authentication mechanism.
-Token authentication may be implemented in the future, which will also require access over HTTPS.
+The JSON API is currently at an early development stage and no form of user authentication has been implemented so far.
+This means that users are currently able to view and edit photos uploaded by other users.

+Once user authentication is implemented, permissions can be set so that users can only edit their own photos.

 Pagination
 ==========